 Base Salary.
-All of our named executive officers received a base salary increase for calendar 2018 during our annual salary review process that took place in November 2017.
-These increases, which ranged from 2% to 6%, were made in recognition of the officers' strong individual performance and leadership.
-In addition, Ms. McLaughlin received a base salary increase during the year in connection with her promotion and the associated increased job responsibilities she assumed, which was based on a review of market data, as further described in this CD&A. With these increases, overall, the base salaries of our named executive officers for fiscal 2018 were aligned and consistent with our compensation philosophy, which considers individual performance and leadership, scope of responsibilities, the number of years the executive has held the position, and benchmark compensation data to arrive at a market competitive base level of compensation appropriate for the individual.
+All of our named executive officers received a base salary increase for calendar 2019 during our annual salary review process that took place in November 2018, with the exception of Mr. Doubman, who received a 10% increase in his base salary effective October 1, 2018, at the time of his promotion to President, Performance Additives business.
+The increases in the base salaries of our named executive officers other than Mr. Doubman made during the annual review process ranged from 3% to 15% and were made in recognition of the officers' strong individual performance and leadership, and, in the case of Ms. McLaughlin and Mr. Kalkstein, to bring their base salaries closer to the market median of the benchmark compensation data used by the Committee, as further described below.
+In addition, Ms. Kalita received a 29% increase in her base salary effective at the time of her promotion in June 2019, after a review of benchmark compensation data and in recognition of the associated expanded job responsibilities she assumed.
+With these increases, we believe the base salaries of our named executive officers for fiscal 2019 were aligned and consistent with our compensation philosophy, which considers individual performance and leadership, scope of responsibilities, the number of years the executive has held the position, and benchmark compensation data to arrive at a market competitive base level of compensation appropriate for the individual.
 (See pages 39-42 for further details).

 STI Awards and Payouts.
-The Company achieved performance above the maximum level of the adjusted earnings before interest and taxes ("EBIT") metric and within the target range level of the net working capital ("NWC") days metric established by the Committee under our short-term incentive ("STI") program, resulting in a payout of the portion of the award that is based on our financial performance of 180% of target.
-The balance of the amounts paid in respect of STI awards to members of our Management Executive Committee, including our named executive officers, reflected their individual performance and leadership, and ranged from 0% to 160% of target.
-The total STI awards made to the members of our Management Executive Committee, including our named executive officers, ranged from 126% to 174% of the named executive officer's target award.
+The Company achieved performance below the target level of the adjusted earnings before interest and taxes ("EBIT") goal and within the target range level of the net working capital ("NWC") days goal established by the Committee under our short-term incentive ("STI") program for fiscal 2019, resulting in a payout of the portion of the award that is based on our financial performance of 74.1% of target.
+The balance of the amounts paid in respect of STI awards to members of our Management Executive Committee, including our named executive officers, reflected their individual performance and leadership, and ranged from 75% to 110% of target.
+The total STI awards made to the members of our Management Executive Committee, including our named executive officers, ranged from 74% to 85% of the named executive officer's target award.
 (See pages 39-42 for further details about awards and payouts made to our named executive officers).

 LTI Awards and Payouts.
-Our long-term incentive ("LTI") awards consist of a combination of performance-based restricted stock units ("PSUs") (35%), time-based restricted stock units ("TSUs") (30%) and stock options (35%) (with percentages measured based on the awards' grant date values, assuming target level achievement of applicable performance metrics in the case of PSUs).
-The grant date value of the awards granted in fiscal 2018 to each named executive officer was based on an assessment of the named executive officer's position, role and responsibilities within the Company, the overall competitiveness of his or her total direct compensation, and internal equity (the relationship of pay among the executive officers in the context of their responsibilities) considerations.
-In addition, as described below, Ms. McLaughlin received a supplemental LTI award in connection with her promotion to the role of Senior Vice President and Chief Financial Officer.
+Our long-term incentive ("LTI") program is 70% performance-based and 30% time-based, consisting of a combination of performance-based restricted stock units ("PSUs") (35%), stock options (35%) and time-based restricted stock units ("TSUs") (30%) (with percentages measured based on the awards' grant date values, assuming target level achievement of applicable performance goals in the case of PSUs).
+The grant date value of the awards granted in fiscal 2019 to each named executive officer was based on an assessment of the named executive officer's position, role and responsibilities within the Company, the overall competitiveness of his or her total direct compensation, and internal equity (the relationship of pay among the executive officers in the context of their responsibilities) considerations.
+In addition, as described below, Ms. Kalita received a supplemental LTI award in connection with her promotion to the role of Senior Vice President and General Counsel.
+(See pages 39-42 for further details.)